google/open-location-code/TESTING.md

 This defines the language, uses the `1.17` version, sets an environment variable with the path and then runs the testing command `go test ./go`.

-An example of a language using bazel is Python:
+An example of a language using Bazel is Python:

 ```
   # Python implementation.
-Lives in python/, tested with bazel.
+Lives in python/, tested with Bazel.
   test-python:
     runs-on: ubuntu-latest
     env: